Are You Struggling With Grief or Loss?

 Grief and Loss Counseling Can Help You Through

-A healthy option as you go through this life event is therapy in a safe, nonjudgmental environment.
+Therapy is a healthy option as you go through this life event is therapy in a safe, nonjudgmental environment.
 Through therapy, my clients have discovered themselves in a new way and found the strength and tolerance to face each day and function on a fresh new level.

+Self-care is so very important, and therapy can help to comfort you, support you, and ease your way through this time.
 Giving yourself this time to reflect, respond to the reflections, and get the support you need is what is necessary to heal yourself and get started on your “new normal”, your life ahead.

 This process can be a journey of self-discovery that you give to yourself.
 You have the freedom to realize your strengths and your inherent survival abilities.